 I painted them with red & white puffy paint and let them dry before making the garland.
 It did take a couple of hours for the paint to dry completely…yes, yes, I did check too early and make a dent right into one of the gingerbread men’s little faces!!

-The garland I am making is going to hang across the top of my corner kitchen hutch, I’m making it 3 feet long and using 7 of the mini gingerbread men.
+The garland I am making will hang across the top of my corner kitchen cabinet, I’m making it 3 feet long and using 7 of the mini gingerbread men.

 I’m using a tan and white baker’s twine to make the gingerbread garland.
 (It came in a 3 pack and I found it in the Christmas wrapping paper section of Walmart…they have the cuuuutest ribbons out there right now!!)